 - Social selling – what number of prospects are you contacting through your social networks?

 6) How Will Your Content Be Developed?

-Does the agency have the necessary industry experience to understand what will resonate with your target audience, writing content specific for each social platform?
+Does the agency have the necessary industry experience to understand what resonates with your target audience?

 Do you trust your agency to produce your content or will you have to approve all of the content written on your behalf?
 Will it all have to be planned, or how will you validate that this agency can create content for you?

 Content needs to be relevant, informative, entertaining, likeable and shareable by your target audience.
 Ask to see examples of content created for other clients, and walk through the content creation process.

 Another “must do” is to read what the agency’s own content is like, how regularly do they blog, to what degree are they considered a “thought leader”?